zw021029/know-more-about-our-futures/README.md

 # Know More about Our Futures 🌏
 Promoting the awareness of the worldwide people towards our common futures.

-Especially, AI development, Climate change and Inequality
+Especially, AI development, Climate change and Equality

 ## Principle: **「FFOS: Facts first, opinions second」**
 1. Data-based & Unbiased.